main-educational/brain_encoding_decoding/content/svm_decoding.md

 from nilearn.decoding import Decoder
 # Specify the classifier to the decoder object.
 # With the decoder we can input the masker directly.
-# We are using the svc_l1 here because it is intra subject.
 #
 # cv=5 means that we use 5-fold cross-validation
 #